JoLLE is a peer-reviewed journal housed in the Language and Literacy Education department at The University of Georgia.

 Please reference the APA_Quick_Citation_Guide when preparing your manuscript.

 The purpose of tables and figures is to present data to the reader in a clear and unambiguous manner.
 The author should not describe the data in the text in such detail that illustration or text is redundant.
 Figures and tables should be noted in the text and attached as separate documents, if possible.

 You are encouraged to submit images along with your manuscript; however, please ensure that you have (or will) secure copyright protection for all images.
 The Journal of Language and Literacy Education cannot aid in, or financially contribute to, the procuring of copyright.

 All authors should use non-discriminatory and unbiased language in their manuscripts.
 See APA 6th edition publication “Reducing Bias in Language” guidelines.

 We cannot publish any material that has been previously published in print or electronic form.
 Please do not submit material to other publishers while your manuscript is under consideration for the Journal of Language and Literacy Education.

 Review and Revision Process

 We will acknowledge receipt of all manuscripts by email.
 The Journal of Language and Literacy Education is refereed, and once a manuscript has been received, the editorial staff will determine if the piece will be sent out for review, the exception being for invited manuscripts.
-All invited manuscripts are sent out for review.
 All manuscripts chosen for review are read by a minimum of two reviewers.
 We will attempt to reach a decision on each article within three months.

-The editor may suggest or make major revisions in consultation with the author; however, because of publication deadlines, the editor maintains the right to make what she perceives to be minor revisions without seeking the writer’s approval.
+The editors may suggest or make major revisions in consultation with the author; however, because of publication deadlines, the editors maintain the right to make what she perceives to be minor revisions without seeking the writer’s approval.

 Poetry and Art Submission Guidelines